-The 5:2 plan is a style of intermittent fasting in which you eat normally for five days of the week and fast during the other two.
-It’s been around in one form or another for centuries, but grabbed the public imagination in 2012 and 2013 when Dr. Michael Mosley and his book The Fast Diet, which promoted a 5:2 fasting schedule for weight loss, hit the scene.
+The 5:2 plan is a style of intermittent fasting in which you eat as you typically would five days a week and fast the other two.
+The 5:2 plan has been around for centuries, but it captured the public imagination in 2012 and 2013 when Dr. Michael Mosley, and his book The Fast Diet, became popular.
+The Fast Diet promoted a 5:2 fasting schedule for weight loss.

-Since then, the 5:2 fasting plan has been endorsed by various celebrities such as Jimmy Kimmel and is now one of the most popular forms of intermittent fasting.
+Since then, celebrities, like Jimmy Kimmel, endorsed the 5:2 protocol and it’s now one of the most popular forms of intermittent fasting.

 How It Works

-Although it’s sometimes called the “5:2 diet,” 5:2 fasting isn’t a diet but an eating pattern.
-It doesn’t restrict what or how much you can eat (although if you’re fasting for weight loss, you may want to pay more attention to what you eat on non-fast days), and it doesn’t have any “good” or “bad” food lists.
-5:2 fasting — along with other forms of intermittent fasting — is a lifestyle choice to be practiced on an ongoing basis.
+The “5:2” protocol is sometimes called a diet, 5:2 fasting isn’t a diet but an eating pattern.
+It doesn’t restrict what or how much you can eat (although if you’re fasting for weight loss, you may want to pay more attention to what you eat on non-fast days).

 Nutrition on Fasting Day: Common Questions

-Common questions about the 5:2 plan center around what and how much you can eat on fasting days, when to schedule fasts and the health ramifications of fasting two times per week.
+Are you wondering what and how much you can eat on fasting days with the 5:2 plan?
+If so, you’re not alone.
+You’ll also want to know when to schedule your fast, and the health benefits of fasting two times per week.

 What can I eat on fasting days?

 You can eat your 500-600 calories however you like, but it’s essential that you keep track and stop eating once you meet your calorie limit for the day.
 You can eat whatever you like to reach your calorie goal.
 But beneficial, nutrient-dense foods like leafy greens, berries, whole grains, and protein, are best for optimal health.